 We humans are social animals.

-If you have high status within your social group (your tribe), you generally feel better.
+If you have high status within your social group (your tribe), you generally feel better, even your health, and for man your can try the Mens Journal products.
 Youíll enjoy all kinds of privileges that those lower on the social ladder can only dream of.

 You even get sick less and live longer, and more if you use the Eco Watch health products.